andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 [bulls-eye](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html?points=▛▀▀▜.▌▛▜▐.▌▙▟▐.▙▄▄▟){.loadpoints};
 the alternating symmetries of [broken bar code](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html?points=████.▄▗▖▄.▀▝▘▀.████){.loadpoints}
 look nice too!
-But honestly, at higher-dimensions, most patterns have appealing gradients, like [glider](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html?points=____._▝▖_._▀▘_.____){.loadpoints}
+But honestly, at higher-dimensions, almost any input ends up generating appealing gradients, like [glider](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html?points=____._▝▖_._▀▘_.____){.loadpoints}
 and [my own
 input](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html?points=▛▜▙▐.▜▚▗_.█▟▄▘.▟▌▟█){.loadpoints})

-Play around with it! :D You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
+Play around with it, it's the big finale! :D You can move all the way up to 10D;
+some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
 If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").
 If you click on a cell, your selection will "lock" on that `<x,y>` coordinate as you change dimensions and time.

 Some interesting things you might notice:

-1. At t=6, it looks like 7D, 8D, 9D, 10D all have the *same* exact 2D cells
+1. At t=6, it looks like 8D, 9D, 10D (and sometimes 6D,7D) all have the *same*
-    "on".
+    exact 2D cells "on".
 They're identical except for slightly different stacks above each of those cells.

     To see this clearly, set your time to t=6 and drag your dimension slider back and forth to see all of the higher-dimensions look identical in shape.